gwax/www-gwax/posts/2005/04/do-it-and-it-will-get-done.rst

 spent working on it but it turns out that it's not hard to write when I actually do so.
 I've spent the past 3.5 hours hunkered down in my room and I've churned out 7 pages of pretty decent stuff.
-If I can get myself to do this in the future, everything will get finished might fast and I can get back to slacking without stress.
+If I can get myself to do this in the future, everything will get finished mighty fast and I can get back to slacking without stress.

 The next thing that I really need to do is add some equations and